 This can be scary.
 Because voicing your desires and facing the possibility of judgement or rejection is super vulnerable.

-But it’s this sharing of who you really are and what you really want that leads to deeper intimacy.
+But it’s this sharing of who you really are and what you really want that leads to deeper physical and emotional intimacy.
 This transparency ultimately brings you closer together and helps you enjoy sex more.

 how to enjoy sex more BONUS: